coffee2code/remember-me-controls/readme.txt

 WordPress remembers who you are based on cookies stored in your web browser.
 If you use a different web browser, clear your cookies, use a browser on a different machine, the site owner invalidates all existing login sessions, or you uninstall/reinstall (and possibly even just restart) your browser then you will have to log in again since WordPress will not be able to locate the cookies needed to identify you.

+Also, if you changed the remember me duration but hadn't logged out after having done so, that particular login session would still be affected by the default (or previously configured) duration.

 = How can I set the session duration to less than an hour? =

 You can't (and probably shouldn't).
 With a session length of less than an hour you risk timing out users too quickly.